Excellent all-around learning tool for children – By Bryan Carey

 Looking at the different components of this package set, the one that most children will like best is probably the DVD, due to the cartoon images and the sounds.
-The storybooks included in Hooked on Phonics Learn to Read Pre- K are short and simple, but kids will love them because of the rhymes and other learning aspects.
+The storybooks included in Hooked on Phonics Learn to Read Pre-K is short and simple, but kids will love them because of the rhymes and other learning aspects.

-The same is true with the flashcards.
-There is nothing special about these flash cards, but children will enjoy using them and will like the challenge of guessing which letter of the alphabet is represented by the object on one side of the cards.
+The same is true with flashcards.
+There is nothing special about these flashcards, but children will enjoy using them and will like the challenge of guessing which letter of the alphabet is represented by the object on one side of the cards.

 From a parent’s perspective, one of the most effective learning tools in this package is the workbook.
 It helps to teach kids some of the common words that begin with each letter of the alphabet and, most importantly, it teaches them how to draw each of the letters.

 It focuses on capital letters and it begins by teaching children the shape of each capital letter by comparing it to a household item or other object to which a child is likely familiar.